Facebook video ads can be a powerful way to reach your target audience and drive conversions.

 If you’re not using video yet, this is an opportunity to get a head start on your competitors.

 With Video Ads Manager, you can create custom audiences from your own website’s email lists and marketing campaigns.

 Create a list of emails for people who’ve signed up for your email newsletter, for example, then upload that list to Facebook’s platform so you can retarget those users with relevant video ads.

-You’ll also be able to use custom audiences from other Facebook advertisers or Pages, so long as they’ve opted into this feature.
+You’ll also be able to use custom audiences from other Facebook advertisers or Pages, as long as they’ve opted into this feature.

-That way, if you’re promoting a giveaway or event through an ad that targets other advertisers’ users, those users might see your video ad again when they visit the advertiser’s Page after seeing the ad.
+That way, if you’re promoting a giveaway or event through an ad that targets other advertisers’ users, those users might see your video ad again when they visit the advertiser’s Page.

 When you bring people back to your site through Facebook video ads, make sure they’re in the right place by including a link.